Kaybarax/todo-list-turborepo/apps/smart-contracts/base/README.md

 Base is a secure, low-cost, builder-friendly Ethereum L2 built to bring the next billion users onchain.
 It's built on Optimism's OP Stack and offers full EVM compatibility with significantly lower gas costs than Ethereum mainnet.

+**Development Framework**: This project uses [Foundry](https://book.getfoundry.sh/), a blazing fast, portable and modular toolkit for Ethereum application development written in Rust.

 ## Contracts

 - **TodoList.sol**: Main contract for managing todo items